cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 | `E F`                          | an F element descendant of an E element                                                                               |
 | `E > F`                        | an F element child of an E element                                                                                    |

+## Global Types

+Throughout the HTMLRewriter API, there are a few consistent types that many properties and methods use:

+- `Content`: `String`.
+Content inserted in the output stream should be a string.
+- `ContentOptions`: `{ html: Boolean }`.
+Controls the way the HTMLRewriter treats inserted content.
+If the `html` boolean is set to true, content is treated as raw HTML.
+If the `html` boolean is set to false, or not provided, content will be treated as text, and proper HTML escaping will be applied to it.

 ## Handlers

 There are two handler types that can be used with `HTMLRewriter`: _element handlers_, and _document handlers_.